kvinkel/kvinkel.github.io/README.md

 # Portfolio

 A static website created using HTML, CSS, and JavaScript to showcase some personal projects and more.
+The website uses a CSS grid layout.